kavinraju/Trivia-App/README.md

 }
 ```
 <b>NOTE:</b>
 If required do add a category with `ID = 0` using SQL command.
-Since [trivia.sql](https://github.com/kavinraju/Trivia-App/blob/master/backend/trivia.psql) doesn't add a category with `ID=0` there will be some error in the front-end part while rendering the views.
+Since [trivia.sql](https://github.com/kavinraju/Trivia-App/blob/master/backend/trivia.psql) doesn't add a category with `ID = 0` there will be some error in the front-end part while rendering the views.
 <b>Command to insert a record:</b>
 ```sql
 INSERT INTO categories (id, type) VALUES(0, 'tech'); // categories is the table name